Extracting

 },

-magic comment, per-file basis, anywhere in the file that you want UnoCSS to scan.
-If you need to scan *.js
+})You can also add @unocss-include magic comment, on a per-file basis, anywhere in the file that you want UnoCSS to scan.
+If you need to scan *.js or *.ts files, add them in the configuration to include all js/ts files as scan targets.

 // ./some-utils.js